byrpatrick/api_flask_python_hello-world/README.md

 # Hello World API: Flask Auth0 Sample

-You can use this sample project to learn how to secure a simple Flask API server using Auth0.
+This sample uses Auth0 along with [PyJWT](https://github.com/jpadilla/pyjwt) to protect endpoints in a Flask API server.

-The `starter` branch offers a working API server that exposes three public endpoints.
+The `add-authorization` branch offers a working API server that exposes a public endpoint along with two protected endpoints.
 Each endpoint returns a different type of message: public, protected, and admin.

-The goal is to use Auth0 to only allow requests that contain a valid access token in their authorization header to access the protected and admin data.
-Additionally, only access tokens that contain a `read:admin-messages` permission should access the admin data, which is referred to as [Role-Based Access Control (RBAC)](https://auth0.com/docs/authorization/rbac/).
+The `GET /api/messages/protected` and `GET /api/messages/admin` endpoints are protected against unauthorized access.
+Any requests that contain a valid access token in their authorization header can access the protected and admin data.

+However, you should require that only access tokens that contain a `read:admin-messages` permission can access the admin data, which is referred to as [Role-Based Access Control (RBAC)](https://auth0.com/docs/authorization/rbac/).
+Check out the `add-rbac` branch to see authorization and Role-Based Access Control (RBAC) in action using Auth0.

 ## Get Started

+### Create a virtual environment

 Create a virtual environment under the root project directory: